Joseph-Rance/unfair-fl/README.md

 <div align="center">
 <h1>Simulation of attacks and defences in Federated Learning</h1>
-<h3>(anonymous version)</h3>
 </div>

 This codebase simulates the training of a model by Federated Learning in the presence of various attacks and defences.
+Paper can be found at https://jr879.user.srcf.net/can_private_ml_be_fair.pdf.

 ---